jgunthorpe/cloud_mdir_sync/README.md

 message.
 This avoids more cases where the messages have to be re-downloaded to again match them to local messages.

+# Gmail Cloud Mailbox

+While Gmail has fairly good IMAP support, and does support OAUTH2 to IMAP, the REST interface is a bit more scalable and robust.

+CMS uses the [Gmail API](https://developers.google.com/gmail/api/guides) to access the mailbox.
+It can be pointed at any Label in GMail and uses this history scheme to optimize updates.

+There is no support for push notifications as the Gmail API only considers using notification in server/server configurations, not server/client.

+The IMAP 'Replied' flag is not supported.
+The Gmail API does not seem to expose this feature.

 # Configuration

 A small configuration file, written in Python, is used to setup the mailboxes